-Some trainees may wish to spend a period of time in research after entering medical virology training as out-of-programme research (OOPR).
+Some trainees may wish to spend a period of time in research after entering medical microbiology training as out-of-programme research (OOPR).

-Research undertaken prior to entry to a medical virology training programme medical virology training programme, can apply to have this period recognised towards an entry on the Specialist Register.
+Research undertaken prior to entry to a medical microbiology training programme

+Trainees who have undertaken a period of research that includes clinical or laboratory work directly relevant to the medical microbiology curriculum, prior to entering a medical microbiology training programme, can apply to have this period recognised towards an entry on the Specialist Register.
 However, as the research is unlikely to have been prospectively approved by the GMC, the route of entry to the Specialist Register will be through the CESR.